dyezepchik/miniircd/README.md

 * Knows about the basic IRC protocol and commands.
 * Easy installation.
+* handles lots of connections since this modification uses EPOLL
 * Basic SSL support.
 * No configuration.
 * No ident lookup (so that people behind firewalls that filter the ident port